rca/compose-flow/README.md

 $ compose-flow -e dev task psql
 ```

 The clear advantage is brevity.
-A second advantage is not managing environment files yourself.
-A final benefit to using `compose-flow` not seen above is its automatic environment validation.
+A second advantage is not managing environment files yourself.  `compose-flow` also validates the runtime environment.
 It checks that the environment defined in your compose files has a corresponding value at runtime to ensure all the variables are, in fact, defined.

 ## Publishing